-Should Your Twins Sleep In The Same Room?
+Should Your Twins Sleep in The Same Room?

-Twins or multiples are a pure joy – you get extra cuddles and kisses, they have a built in playmate, and you get two or more babies for the price of one pregnancy.
+Twins or multiples are pure joy – you get extra cuddles and kisses, they have a built-in playmate, and you get two or more babies for the price of one pregnancy.

-There are many other benefits to multiples, and of course with those benefits comes extra challenges as well.
+There are many other benefits to multiples, and of course, with those benefits comes extra challenges.
 One of the challenges I’m very familiar with is sleep.

 - How do I get my twins or multiples to stop talking at bedtime?

 Keep Them Together

 Unless you have many extra bedrooms in your house with no one using them, it makes more sense to keep twins or multiples in the same room.
-If you are worried that their noises will wake each other up, keeping them together will actually help them get used to each other’s sounds, rarely disturbing their sleep.
+If you are worried that their noises will wake each other up, keeping them together will help them get used to each other’s sounds, rarely disturbing their sleep.

 This is especially important if you are doing some sleep training, as they will soon get used to sleeping through each other’s protests.
 You can help avoid this by moving their beds or cribs to opposite sides of the room.

 Reorganize the Bedroom Layout

 You can help avoid this by moving their beds or cribs to opposite sides of the room.
 This will not only create a physical distance, but it will also be less distracting if they can’t see each other.

 Choose an Appropriate Bedtime

-An overtired child will fight bedtime more; so make sure they are in bed before they get their second wind.
+An overtired child will fight sleep more, so make sure they are in bed before they get their second wind.
 If you are finding your twins are talking quite a bit at bedtime, move their bedtime earlier so that they can get their daily debrief over sooner and fall asleep at a more reasonable time.

 Use White Noise

-Use a white noise machine, fan or humidifier in their room to help drown out each others voices, and lull them to sleep.
+Use a white noise machine, fan, or humidifier in their room to help drown out each other’s voices, and lull them to sleep.
 It will also help drown out household or street noise.
-Just make sure it is at a reasonable volume, and a safe distance from their beds.
-Read more on white noise in your baby’s room.
+Just make sure it is at a reasonable volume and a safe distance from their beds.

 This Too Shall Pass